 How much do arbitrators and mediators charge?

 Trained full-time arbitrators are experts in their field.
 They are senior lawyers, retired judges, or even retired appellate court judges.
 They may be experts of another type.
-They must not only have the combination of experience and expertise to understand complex multi-issue disputes in a variety of fields, and probably in a number of jurisdictions as well.
+They must not only have the combination of experience and expertise to understand complex multi-issue disputes in a variety of fields, and probably in several jurisdictions as well.
 While theoretically, a beginning lawyer charging bargain rates could serve as an arbitrator, arbitration Consumers are likely to look at bargain rates as an indication of inexperience and incompetence.
 Currently, surveys show that arbitrators charge between $375 and $1125 an hour, with the midpoint being around $600.
-At least one arbitrator charges $15,000 per day, or almost $2000 an hour.
+At least one arbitrator charges $15,000 per day, or almost $2000 hourly rate.

 Mediation is a part of various arbitration procedures, either by design in hybrid processes or because looming heating dates energize settlement efforts.